Where is the Restaurant Industry Going in 2023?

 Ingredient Substitutions Becoming More Common

-As the cost of ingredients continues to rise, we anticipate more chefs will be forced to find substitute ingredients in order to keep costs down not only to manage their food cost, but also to prevent unnecessary price increases being passed on to customers.
+As the cost of ingredients continues to rise, we anticipate more chefs will be forced to find substitute ingredients in order to keep costs down not only to manage their food cost, but to also prevent unnecessary price increases being passed on to customers.
 This could be as simple as changing the cut being used in specific dishes, to completely changing proteins or other ingredients entirely.
 In some cases, dishes may even need to be removed as they become too costly to produce and contain too many ingredients that continue to climb in cost.
 It’s a delicate balancing act to ensure that your food cost doesn’t continue increase while managing the customer experience and ensuring that doesn’t change.

 Increasing Frequency in Changes in Supplier